 It can be critical to consult a bicycle lawyer or someone very knowledgeable about bicycling and the law.
 On many occasions, people who have been injured on their bicycle who had talked to a general personal injury lawyer were advised them that they didn't have a claim, when in fact, they had a strong claim.

 Not all crash victims are completely without fault.
-Making mistakes does not necessarily mean that you don’t have a claim.
-Arizona is a comparative fault state, which means that both parties can share fault.
+Making mistakes does not necessarily mean that you don't have a claim.
+In "comparative fault" states both parties can share fault.
 Before deciding that your claim is not worth pursuing, please consult with a bicycle accident lawyer to help you make an informed decision that considers all the information and facts of your claim.

-Attorneys work on a contingent fee basis.
-In addition, there are no up-front fees or costs.
+We work on a contingent fee basis, and there are no up-front fees or costs.
 Many accident victims cannot afford to pay a lawyer on an hourly basis, or pay an up front retainer fee, so a contingent fee agreement works well.
 Our fee is 33% of the gross settlement value for cases that are settled before a lawsuit is filed.
 For cases that are settled after a lawsuit is filed, the fee increases to 40% of the gross settlement value.

-Not if you don’t want to.
-I’m happy to meet you a location that is convenient for you.
+Not if you don't want to.
+We are happy to meet you a location that is convenient for you.

 Yes.
 You always have the final say as to whether you settle or we continue to pursue your claim.

-I have spent many years focusing on representing people who have been injured while riding their bikes.
-In Arizona, and many other states, it is unethical for lawyers to say that they “specialize” in any area of law.
+We have spent many years focusing on representing people who have been injured while riding their bikes.
+In many states, lawyers are not allowed to say that they "specialize" in any area of law.
 However, lawyers are not prohibited from concentrating in specific areas of law.
-My practice is focused on bicycle law.
+Our practice is focused on bicycle law.